-In 2011, IPNO staff, who were cataloging evidence at Orleans Parish Criminal District Court pursuant to a grant from the National Institute of Justice (NIJ) that was secured for the state by IPNO, found the rape kit that was collected in the case.
-IPNO and the Orleans Parish District Attorney’s Office jointly moved for DNA testing of the rape kit.
-The testing conclusively established that Darrin did not commit the crime.
-Further investigation showed that the reason his checkbook was in the victim’s car was because some of his acquaintances had manipulated him into opening a bank account and then stolen his checkbook and identification.
+In 2011, IPNO staff, who were cataloging evidence at Orleans Parish Criminal District Court pursuant to a grant from the National Institute of Justice (NIJ) that was secured by IPNO, found the rape kit that was collected in the case.
+IPNO and the Orleans Parish DA’s office jointly moved for DNA testing of the rape kit.
+The testing conclusively established that Mr. Hill did not commit the crime.
+Further investigation showed that his checkbook was in the victim’s car was because acquaintances of his had manipulated him into opening a bank account and then stolen the checkbook.

-Darrin is the first person freed as a result of the NIJ grant secured by IPNO.
-Without this grant, he would likely never have been freed, as there is no provision for DNA testing on behalf of persons committed to mental health facilities because they are believed to have committed violent crimes while mentally ill.
-In fact, IPNO’s research suggests this is the first case ever in which a person so committed has been freed due to proof of innocence.
-And, not only has the DNA testing freed Darrin, it also provided law enforcement with the actual rapist’s DNA profile.
-The DNA was later matched to Derrick Woodberry, who was already imprisoned on another rape conviction.
-One September 13, 2013, Woodberry was convicted of the rape of which Hill had been exonerated.
+Without the NIJ grant, Mr. Hill would likely never have been freed, as there is no provision for DNA testing on behalf of persons committed to mental health facilities because they are believed to have committed violent crimes while mentally ill.
+IPNO’s research suggests this was the first case ever in which a person so committed has been freed due to proof of innocence.
+The DNA also provided law enforcement with the actual rapist’s DNA profile – Derrick Woodberry, who was already imprisoned on another rape conviction.
+On September 13, 2013, Mr. Woodberry was convicted of the rape of which Mr. Hill had been exonerated.